Preventing Children's Sports Injuries

 Playing sports can teach kids to stretch their limits and learn sportsmanship and discipline.
 But any sport can lead to injury.
 Parents and coaches can make a big difference in helping kids play sports safely.

 Preventing Sports Injuries

-It's important for kids to use proper equipment and safety gear that is the correct size and fits well.
-For example, they should wear helmets for baseball, softball, bicycle riding, and hockey.
+It's important for kids to use proper equipment and safety gear that’s the right size and fits well.
+For example, they should wear helmets for baseball, softball, bike riding, and hockey.
 They also should wear helmets while they're inline skating or riding scooters and skateboards.